Student Tuition, Fees, and Assessments

 To ensure successful management of tuition payments, new students should:

-- Learn how to access their student account.
+- Learn how to access their student account in UI-Pay

 - Set up their "Authorized Payer"